SilvioWeging/kASA/README.md

 Folders and paths are recognized as such by letting a parameter end with a "/".

+k can range between 1 and 12 or 1 and 25.
+These values are determined by the bit size of the integers the k-mers are saved into (64 bit or 128 bit).
+The modes [build](#build) and [identify](#identify) determine this size by the maximum k you want to use so if you'd like to use a larger range of k's, the correct bit size is chosen.
+Choosing a k larger than 12 doubles the index size and impacts performance since 128 bit integers are not supported natively by current CPU architectures (two 64 bit integers substitute one 128 sized integer).
+Should you by accident try to use a larger k than supported (e.g. the index was built with 64 bit but you try to use 128/k=25 in `identify`), an error will be thrown.

 ## Prerequisites

 Some scripts in the `/scripts` folder need Python 3.*, others are shell scripts.
 Most can be used just for convenience (see [Useful scripts](#useful-scripts)) but are not necessary for kASA.